TeraDox/Notify-Laravel/README.md

 In config\slack.php,
 ```
 'endpoint'= (e.g.) 'https://hooks.slack.com/services/xxx/yyy/zzz' //webhook URL for your incoming webhook
-'channel'= (e.g.) '#general' // channnel or username where you want to send a message
+'channel'= (e.g.) '#general' // channnel or username where you want to send a message. null for default
-'username'= (e.g.) 'Robot' // username that is going to be displayed on the message
+'username'= (e.g.) 'Robot' // username that is going to be displayed on the message. null for default
+'link_names' = (e.g.) true // needs to be true to send with mention <- NEW
 ```

 In .env, set suitable values for mail,